 In some cases, the decisions made during the turns before yours may leave you scratching your head.
 But does that really impact your hand?
 If you stick to your own good strategy, unfazed by the antics of your tablemates, are you nevertheless doomed to lose?

-When playing blackjack, the dealer is showing a six.
+When playing blackjack online, the dealer is showing a six.
 You’ve got 11, and the player next to you has 16.
 In all probability, if the player next to you hits, they’re going to go bust.
 With just five cards (ace through five) that improves their hand, and eight cards that push them over the 21-point limit, the best play, clearly, is the stand.
 Especially with the dealer showing a six, and up-card with a high potential for an eventual bust.

 However, in this particular case, your comrade taps the felt – and gets a jack.
 Your jack!
 He loses, you end up getting a seven, only to lose to your dealer’s 19.
 It’s all the fault of the player next to you!